cujojs/wire/README.md

 * `wire/aop` plugin: AOP weaving with pointcuts, and before, after, afterReturning, afterThrowing, after (aka "afterFinally") advice using [aop.js](https://github.com/briancavalier/aop.js)
 * `wire/debug` plugin: tracks components and tells you which ones couldn't be wired and why
 * Experimental optimizer/build tool support for [cram](https://github.com/unscriptable/cram).
 Point cram at your wire spec and let cram optimize your entire app! *Docs coming soon*
+* **Breaking Changes**
+    * The plugin format has changed to support new, more powerful async plugins.
+[See the Plugin format wiki[(https://github.com/briancavalier/wire/wiki/Plugin-format) for more information
+    * `wire/aop` decorator and introduction options have changes.
+See the wiki for more information

 ### 0.5.1